asokolsky/RESTing-with-Flask/02/farm/README.md

 ## Server

-Farm API v1 is implemented:
+Farm API v1 is implemented in the following files:
-* app/dataset.py implements in-memory data storage for animals
+* app/dataset.py implements in-memory data storage for animals;
-* app/routes.py implements animal collection APIs
+* app/routes.py implements REST APIs for animal collection;
 * except that methods PUT and PATCH are not implemented yet.

+As before, farm server is launched using farm start command.

 Also a bit of logging added for extra verbosity.
 Here is a decent [primer](https://www.scalyr.com/blog/getting-started-quickly-with-flask-logging/).